Gi-z/CSIKit/README.md

   - This project was released by [Steven Hernandez](https://github.com/StevenMHernandez).
 - **[PicoScenes](https://ps.zpj.io/)**: A versatile and powerful Wi-Fi sensing platform middleware for a wide range of hardware.
   - This project was released by [Zhiping Jiang](https://zpj.io/bio/).
+- **[FeitCSI](https://feitcsi.kuskosoft.com/)**: First open-source tool that enables CSI extraction and injection frames for all formats (802.11a/g/n/ac/ax) in all bandwidths (20/40/80/160 MHz) from commodity intel NICs AX200/AX210.
+  - This project was released by [Miroslav Hutar](https://kuskosoft.com/).

 ## License